The 4 BEST Day Trips from Tokyo

 • Views of Mt.
 Fuji – If you’re here in the winter, you might be able to see Mt.
 Fuji peering over Lake Aishi.

-By JR Train: Use your JR Pass and take a JR train from Tokyo station to Odawara.
+Use your JR Pass and take a JR train from Tokyo station to Odawara.
 Then transfer to a non-JR train to Hakone-Yumoto.
+PERFECT for JR Pass Holders.

-By Bus: There is a bus that goes from Shinjuku Expressway Bus Terminal via the Gotemba Outlet to Hakone, but it arrives at Togendai on Lake Ashi and not to the usual Hakone-Yumoto train station.
-Depending on where you’re staying, this could be really convenient or extremely inconvenient.
+There is a bus that goes from Shinjuku Expressway Bus Terminal via the Gotemba Outlet to Hakone, but it arrives at Togendai on Lake Ashi and not at the usual Hakone-Yumoto train station.
+Depending on where you’re staying or what you want to see, the bus could be really convenient or extremely inconvenient.

 Tourist Passes for Hakone

-Kamakura, a small seaside city of 173,000 people, has a nice laid-back surfer vibe that makes it the perfect day trip from the hustle and bustle of Tokyo.
-Since Kamakura is only 1 hour from Tokyo, it’s also the easiest and quickest day trip to take of all 4.
+Kamakura has a nice laid-back surfer vibe that makes it the perfect relaxing day trip from the hustle and bustle of Tokyo.
+Since the historic city is only one hour from Tokyo, it’s also the easiest and quickest day trip to take out of all four.

-• Kamakura has also played an important part in Japanese history.
+It is one of Japan’s most important historic destinations.
 The city was once the ancient capital of Japan (1182 to 1333), a period referred to as the Kamakura Period.
 The de facto ruler of Japan, the Shogun lived in Kamakura, while the powerless Emperor resided in Kyoto.

 DIY Day Trip from Tokyo to Kamakura